Vehicle registration holds for unpaid tolls

 - If you would like your hold removed the same day, you can visit a Good To Go! customer service center in Seattle, Bellevue or Gig Harbor and pay your tolls and accrued fees in person.
 They will give you a receipt which you can take to a vehicle licensing office to get the hold lifted the same day.

-- If you pay your tolls and accrued fees online or by phone, your hold will be lifted the next day.
-If you pay by mail, the hold will be lifted the next day after we receive your payment.
+- If you pay your tolls and accrued fees online or by phone, your hold will be lifted within two business days.
+If you pay by mail, the hold will be lifted up to two business days after we receive your payment.